The Difference Between Picky Eating & Problem Feeding for Kids on the Autism Spectrum

 Sometimes reported by parent as a “picky eater” at well-child check-ups

-They also define a problem feeder as a child with:
+And a problem feeder as a child who:

 Cries and “falls apart” when presented with new foods

-Almost always eats different foods than the family
+Almost always eats different foods than the family, and often times eats separately than the family

-Adds new foods in more than 25 steps
+May make progress with new foods after more than 25 exposures

 Persistently reported by parent as a “picky eater” across multiple well-child check-ups